-- Levelling-up, devolution and WMCA

-- Early intervention and prevention

-- Social cohesion and inclusion, equalities

-- Third sector organisations and partner agencies contribution to social cohesion and equalities

-- Refugees, migration and City of Sanctuary

-- Open data

-- Digital inclusion, data protection, cyber security

-- Arts, museums and tourism

-- Library of Birmingham and community library services

-- Promotion of the city's heritage and investment in the city.

-ii.
-These functions include:

-- a) giving such guidance to the Overview and Scrutiny Committees in any cases of uncertainty as to work which they should or should not be undertaking, as may be necessary to achieve such co-ordination, including the allocation of "call-in" to the appropriate Committee - b) determining, in any cases of uncertainty, the allocation of responsibility for specific tasks between the Overview and Scrutiny Committees; - c) ensuring (by means, for example, of issuing appropriate guidance and/or instructions) that the Overview & Scrutiny Committees pay proper attention in their work to the consideration of key cross cutting issues, in particular equalities, transparency and improvement; - d) overseeing the development and delivery of a balanced work programme of Scrutiny Committees using a range of scrutiny methodologies and reporting regularly to City Council; - e) considering Overview and Scrutiny development, working practices and constitutional arrangements. - iv.
-Membership of the Co-ordinating Overview and Scrutiny Committee will consist of 12 members: the chair of the committee and the seven other Overview and Scrutiny Committee chairs along with four places for opposition group members to ensure proportionality.

-Finance and Resources Overview and Scrutiny Committee

-- v.
-To fulfil the functions of an Overview and Scrutiny Committee as they relate to any policies, services and activities concerning: - Council Business Plan and Medium Term Financial Plan/Budget
+Birmin May 20 gham City Council Constitution Part B Roles, Functions and Rules of Procedure 23 B11 Overview and Scrutiny Committees Deleted: July 2022 Levelling-up, devolution and WMCA - Early intervention and prevention Social cohesion and inclusion, equalities - Third sector organisations and partner agencies contribution to social cohesion and equalities Refugees, migration and City of Sanctuary - Open data Digital inclusion, data protection, cyber security - Arts, museums and tourism - Library of Birmingham and community library services Promotion of the city's heritage and investment in the city. iii.
+These functions include: Deleted: ¶ a) giving such guidance to the Overview and Scrutiny Committees in any cases of Deleted: 1 uncertainty as to work which they should or should not be undertaking, as may be giving such guidance to the Overview and Scrutiny Committees in any cases of uncertainty, as to work which they should or should necessary to achieve such co-ordination, including the allocation of "call-in" to the not be undertaking, as may be necessary to achieve such co- ordination, including the allocation of "call-in" to the appropriate appropriate Committee Committee; b) determining, in any cases of uncertainty, the allocation of responsibility for specific tasks between the Overview and Scrutiny Committees; \neg Deleted: ¶ c) ensuring (by means, for example, of issuing appropriate guidance and/or instructions) that the Overview & Scrutiny Committees pay proper attention in their work to the consideration of key cross cutting issues, in particular equalities, transparency and improvement; d) overseeing the development and delivery of a balanced work programme of Scrutiny Committees using a range of scrutiny methodologies and reporting regularly to City Council; Deleted: publishing each year an Annual Programme of major scrutiny inquiries as suggested by individual Overview and Scrutiny Committees following consideration of the Council Plan e) considering Overview and Scrutiny development, working practices and constitutional arrangements. and priorities; - Deleted: <#>agreeing the establishment of any task & finish groups; and¶ IV.
+Membership of the Co-ordinating Overview and Scrutiny Committee will consist of 12 members: the chair of the committee and the seven other Overview and Scrutiny Deleted: <#>0 Deleted: <#>s Committee chairs along with four places for opposition group members to ensure L Deleteu: <#>S proportionality.
+Finance and Resources Overview and Scrutiny Committee V. To fulfil the functions of an Overview and Scrutiny Committee as they relate to any policies, services and activities concerning: Deleted: finance (including strategic finance, budget setting and financial monitoring); revenues and benefits; treasury - Council Business Plan and Medium Term Financial Plan/Budget management; Council land use and property assets; human resources; contracting, commissioning and commercialisation.